ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 This repository serves as a comprehensive resource hub for **Global Solvers for 3D Vision**.

 **What's included**:
-- 📚 **Curated paper list**: Systematic organization of 250+ papers on global optimization methods for geometric vision
+- 📚 **Curated paper list**: Systematic organization of 250+ papers on global optimization methods for 3D vision
 - 💻 **Tutorial code**: Hands-on examples demonstrating convex relaxation formulations using the SPOT package
 - 🎓 **Educational resources**: Workshops, tutorials, lectures, and talks from leading researchers

 This work accompanies our survey paper [*Advances in Global Solvers for 3D Vision*]() and is actively maintained with the latest research developments.

-Please feel free to send us [pull requests](https://github.com/ericzzj1989/Global-Optimization-for-Multiple-View-Geometry/blob/main/how-to-PR.md) or [email](mailto:ericzzj89@gmail.com) to add papers, suggest improvements, or contribute resources!
+Please feel free to send us [pull requests](https://github.com/ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/blob/main/how-to-PR.md) or [email](mailto:ericzzj89@gmail.com) to add papers, suggest improvements, or contribute resources!

 This is an actively maintained repository.
-You can watch for the latest advances in global optimization methods for geometric vision.
+You can watch for the latest advances in global optimization methods for 3D vision.
 If you find this repository useful, please consider [citing](#citation) 📝 and STARing ⭐ this list.
 Feel free to share this list with others!

 ---
 ## 🔥 News